QiujiaGuo/RFM-Analysis-for-Customer-Segmentation/README.md

 ## Data Preprocessing

-1. Identify any missing or duplicated values (none for this project).
+1. Identify any missing or duplicate values (none for this project).
 2. Convert order_date and ship_date columns to datetime type.

 ## Workflow